Ali Boulala Talks About the Crash That Ruined Everything

 Videos by VICE

 You can see that he has not shut the door on the past, though.
-There is a picture of Shane Cross on his living room wall, and the incident always hangs in the air.
-But Ali is moving toward putting his life back together, and I’m proud of him for that.
+There is a picture of Shane Cross on his living-room wall, and it always hangs in the air.
+But Ali is moving towards putting his life back together, and I’m proud of him for that.
 This is a heavy episode, and I want to thank Ali for his honesty.

 –Patrick O’Dell